rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/01-summary-class.md

 ## Changing Summary Entity

 A summary entity should not be changed after it is created and populated.
-Mainly because the summary entity has the `groupings` property, which relies on the entity's properties and their ordering.
-If you make any changes, then you will need to refresh the entire data anyway.

 If you need to change the summary entity, you should create a new one, refresh the data and wait until it is completed, and then retire the old one.
 If you